 - Expert: evaluates the drivers of change according to defined criteria

 - Foresight Manager: establishes the process and is responsible for the outcomes

 Teams can optimize their environmental scanning capabilities through centralization and automation:

-Firstly, having a central platform to collect insights can reveal connections between related elements and allow for the sharing of information between team members and business units.
+Firstly, having a central platform to collect information can reveal connections between related elements and allow for sharing information between team members and business units.
 A single point of truth helps to create a shared understanding, fosters discussions about the importance of factors, and facilitates internal evaluation.